 Offered: Annually.

+SOC 324 - Immigration and Justice (4)

+Students will study the sociological perspective on global migration, including factors driving movement, impacts on sending & receiving countries & on migrants themselves, assimilation, & legal regimes governing migration.

+Prerequisite: Any 200-level sociology course or consent of department chair.

+Offered: Annually.

 SOC 333 - Comparative Law and Justice (4)

 Systems of law and justice are examined in prestate and state societies to understand the operation of law and justice in cross-cultural contexts and the United States.
 Students cannot receive credit for both SOC 333 and ANTH 333.